zhu-xlab/GCP/README.md

-Official Implementation of "Global Collinearity-aware Polygonizer for Polygonal Building Mapping in Remote Sensing" To re-implement the model in the paper, please follow the bellow steps.
+Official Implementation of Zhang, Fahong, Yilei Shi, and Xiao Xiang Zhu.
+"Global Collinearity-aware Polygonizer for Polygonal Building Mapping in Remote Sensing." arXiv preprint arXiv:2505.01385 (2025).
+To re-implement the model in the paper, please follow the bellow steps.

 <img src="./figures/flowchart.png" alt="Flowchart of GCP">